Your Account

 Settings

 The second tab in the organization section is the Settings tab.
-There are nine settings that an admin user may change for an organization:
+There are ten settings that an admin user may change for an organization:

 SAML Setup